 Android Questions for Experienced

 Now we can transition to the advanced part of the tutorial.
 However, there is one more thing that you should know before continuing - and it has to do with the term “advanced”.

 If you’ve never been to a job interview where you would have to answer Android interview questions, it might get pretty confusing.
 You might think that the term “advanced Android developer interview questions” means something grandiose - that you’ll have to write a five hundred page-long essay on why Android is the best or something.
 I’m here to tell you not to worry about it.

-In the context of this tutorial, the phrase “advanced Android interview questions” simply means that your potential employers are going to want you to show a bit more of the in-depth knowledge that you have about Android.
-Whether it be to expand on certain answers or to answer some technical questions – relax!
+In the context of this tutorial, the phrase “questions for experienced” simply means that your potential employers are going to want you to show a bit more of the in-depth knowledge that you have about Android.
+Whether it be to expand on certain answers or to answer some technical questions - relax!

 Now that that’s out of the way, let’s get straight back into the Android questions.